 15C.6 An Any Pair Wager shall win if the first two cards dealt to the player are a Pair, and lose if the first two cards do not comprise a Pair.

-15C.7 At the completion of the Initial Deal, the dealer shall pay the winning and collect the losing Any Pair Wagers in accordance with approved procedures.
+15C.7 At the completion of the Initial Deal, the Dealer shall pay the winning and collect the losing Any Pair Wagers in accordance with any Minimum Operating Standards.

 15C.8 Winning Any Pair Wagers shall be paid in accordance with either Pay Scale One or Pay Scale Two as follows:

-Pay Scale One

-Any Pair 11 to 1

-Pay Scale Two
+Pay Scale One Pay Scale Two

-Any Pair 10 to 1
+Any Pair 11 to 1 10 to 1

-15C.9 The casino operator shall display which pay scale under rule 15C.8 is in operation.
+15C.9 The Casino Operator shall display which pay scale under rule 15C.8 is in operation.

+15C.10 If a player elects to split Pairs in accordance rule 12, the Casino Operator may, at its discretion, offer the players the opportunity to place additional Any Pair Wagers on that split hand in accordance with rule 15C.11, provided those players placed an initial wager at the start of the Round.

+15C.11 Subject to clause 15C.10, additional Any Pair Wagers may be placed by players on a split hand prior to a subsequent second card being dealt.
+A maximum of three additional Any Pair Wagers may be accepted per split hand with preference being given:

+firstly to players wagering on the Box to which the split hand relates;

+secondly to players who placed a previous Any Pair Wager on the initial two cards dealt in that same Box with preference given to the players commencing from the Dealer’s left to right and in that order;

+thirdly to any other player who may wish to place an additional Any Pair Wager on that split hand, with preference given to the players commencing from the Dealer’s left to right and in that order.

+As soon as the second subsequent card has been dealt to the relevant split hand, all additional Any Pair Wagers shall then be settled in accordance with the pay table (as specified pursuant to clause 15C.9).

 15D House Money Wagers

-15D.1 The casino operator may, at is discretion, offer the players the opportunity to place House Money Wagers in accordance with this section.
+15D.1 The Casino Operator may, at is discretion, offer the players the opportunity to place House Money Wagers in accordance with this section.

-15D.2 Where the option is offered and the game is played at a table with a layout cloth marked in a manner similar to that shown in appendix 6, any player may elect to place a House Money Wager at the time of placement of his/her initial wager as provided in rule 5.1.
-The House Money Wager shall be placed in the designated area of the layout as shown in appendix 6, that corresponds to the Box in which the initial wager was placed.
+15D.2 Where the option is offered and the game is played at a table with a layout cloth clearly indicating the availability of this option , any player may elect to place a House Money Wager at the time of placement of his/her initial wager as provided in rule 5.1.
+The House Money Wager shall be placed in the designated area of the layout that corresponds to the Box in which the initial wager was placed.

 15D.4 The amount of a House Money Wager shall be displayed on the sign at the table indicating the wager limits applying at the table.